How to Start Foodstuff Business in Nigeria (2023)

 C. Sell Waste Products of Foodstuffs

 I mentioned this earlier.
-You can also go into the business of selling waste of foodstuffs to people, companies that need them.
+You can also go into the business of selling waste of foodstuffs to people, and companies that need them.

 9. Profits in Foodstuff Business